 Neocortix was founded on September 23, 2013, on the technology idea of building a supercomputer out of cellphones, because of their low power consumption, rapidly improving computation ability, and rapidly growing market volume.
 After proving out the technology concepts in 2015, the company adopted a shared-economy business model in 2016, in which we would rent computer time on public phones, aggregate this compute capacity, and sell it via Neocortix Cloud Services.

-We are now launching Neocortix Cloud Services, featuring our flagship Scalable Compute service, which runs full Debian Linux in a secure container on Android phones, accessible via a standard SSH interface.
-First customers are targeted in Load Test, Web Crawl, Network Telemetry, and Image Rendering.
-Near-term high-priority roadmap features include Docker and Kubernetes support, Secure Storage, and MicroFunctions.
+In February 2020, we launched Neocortix Cloud Services, featuring our flagship Scalable Compute service, which runs full Debian Linux in a secure container on Android phones, accessible via a standard SSH interface.

 In September 2020, we launched our BatchRunner product, which allows users to easily launch large customized batch jobs just by editing a few lines of Python code and running a simple script.
 BatchRunner supports many programming languages, Load Testing Tools, image renderers, machine learning environments, and more, with easy-to-use Tutorials and a Certification program.